KyleVaughn/UM2/docs/source/mpact.rst

    # We need to provide the scripts the locations of the HDF5 and UM2 libraries
    SPACK_VIEW_DIR=${SPACK_ENV}/.spack-env/view
    HDF5_ROOT=$SPACK_VIEW_DIR UM2_ROOT=/path/to/UM2/build ./build_with_hdf5.sh ./build_with_um2.sh ./build_mpi_release_all.sh ..
-   make -j MPACT
+   make -j MPACT # expect this to fail

-This will fail on the final linking step.
-Now for the gcc 12 environment.
+Now for gcc 12.

 .. code-block:: bash